 - HCLM 6030 - Quantitative Methods and Healthcare Operations Management

 Students in the MBA in Healthcare Leadership attend two executive retreats as part of their program; one face-to-face (usually two days) and one virtual/online.
-The face-to-face retreat will be held in New York City at the Manhattan location of SUNY Empire State College and will include lectures, breakout sessions and industry experts as featured speakers.
+The face-to-face retreat will be held in New York City at the Manhattan location or in Saratoga Springs and will include lectures, breakout sessions and industry experts as featured speakers.
 The second, synchronous, virtual retreat will be held on a date announced during registration periods.
 More information about the MBA in Healthcare Executive Retreats is available.

 Elective Courses and Final Project